Irreversibility of decorrelating processes: an experimental assessment in cavity QED: Introduction

 \section{Introduction}

 The second law of thermodynamics plays a fundamental role in physics establishing the notion of irreversibility and providing constraints on the conversion of heat into work.
 For thermodynamically open systems, the second law is expressed as the positivity of entropy production~\cite{Zemansky97}, the quantifier of irreversibility.
-The irreversibility of a physical process can be understood as the inability to bring the system back to its initial state investing exactly the same resources that were spent in the original process.
+The irreversibility of a physical process can be understood as the inability to bring the system back to its initial state recovering exactly the same resources that were spent in the original process.
 For example, consider a forward process in which the amount of work $W$ has been extracted from a thermodynamic system that undergoes a transformation from state $A$ to state $B$ while absorbing the heat $Q$ from the environment.
 This transformation is reversible if and only if there exists a backward process that performs the work $-W$ bringing the system back from $B$ to $A$ while ejecting the heat $-Q$.
-According to this notion, irreversibility is related to the cost of closing the forward-backward cycle.
+According to this notion, irreversibility is related to the cost of closing the forward-backward cycle, which corresponds to the amount of energy wasted in the environment.
+In the classical realm, and for an isothermal cycle, this wasted energy exactly corresponds to the product of the temperature multiplied by the entropy produced.

 In the last decades, considerable progress has been achieved in formally extending the concept of entropy production to microscopic nonequilibrium systems in both the classical~\cite{Esposito_2010,Sagawa_2013,Parrondo2015} and quantum~\cite{Landi2021,Goold_2016,Kosloff_2013} realms.
 In particular, an influential approach that stimulated a lot of research is the two-point measurement (TPM) scheme in stochastic quantum thermodynamics~\cite{Tasaki2000,Suomela_2014}.
 In this approach, irreversibility is also associated with closing a forward-backward cycle, but the cycle is modeled with three consecutive processes: The first forward and the last backward processes are unitary, $U_\tau$ and $\tilde U_\tau$, and hence reversible, while the second process, $\mathcal{E}$, is irreversible.
 The quantum trajectories given by the measured initial and final quantum states, $\rho_0$ and $\tilde\rho_\tau$, respectively, are employed to compute the entropy production of the intermediate irreversible process, see Fig.~\ref{fig:cycle}.